ivaylopg/MixedRealityStudio/README.md

 ## Coding Resources
 Some of you asked for suggestions on where to turn to learn coding.
 * [Hello Unity](https://www.youtube.com/watch?v=7bPQ9L0hvXM&list=PL64OnOdZ_3NGD4qvRucx7BpKUZ-IqGc0Q) is a great place to start that would specifically help you in _this_ class.
 He covers a good intro to Unity as well as coding in general.
 * One of my favorite general learn-to-code resources is anything by [Daniel Shiffman](https://vimeo.com/shiffman/collections) at NYU.
 He has a series of videos called [Computer Programming for the Total Beginner](https://vimeo.com/channels/introcompmedia), but once you've got the very very basics down (what are variables? what are functions?)
-I would highly recommend his [Nature of Code](https://vimeo.com/channels/natureofcode) videos.
+I would highly recommend his video series [The Nature of Code: Simulating Natural Systems with Processing](https://vimeo.com/channels/natureofcode).
+* Harvard's intro to CS class is available via HarvardX and youtube: [Harvard CS50 2012](https://www.youtube.com/playlist?list=PLhQjrBD2T3827MXcOrlJChW2B-gIH81Lx) or [CS50 2017](https://www.youtube.com/watch?v=o4SGkB_8fFs&list=PLhQjrBD2T382VRUw5ZpSxQSFrxMOdFObl)

 ---